 The WebAssign Story

-Adopted by all major academic publishers, integrated with more than 1000 textbooks, and enhanced with a robust selection of independently developed original content, WebAssign is easily accessible and widely used by faculty to enrich the teaching and learning experience.
+Adopted at secondary and higher education institutions worldwide, WebAssign is integrated with hundreds of textbooks and enhanced with a robust selection of original content curated from partner schools, learning experts, and the Open Education Resource community.
+WebAssign is easily accessible and widely used by faculty to enrich the teaching and learning experience.

-More than one million students at over 2,600 educational institutions use WebAssign each year.
-Since our launch, we have delivered more than 1.9 billion questions to students in the form of homework, tests, and practice problems and are honored to be a small part of so many students’ academic careers.
+In fact. more than 1.5 million students at over 3,500 educational institutions use WebAssign each year.
+Since our launch, we have delivered more than 5 billion questions to students in the form of homework, tests and practice problems—and feel honored to be a small part of so many students’ academic careers.